 You can get started right out of the gate by opening the Xbox app that comes with Windows.
 Since the ROG Ally comes with three months of Xbox Game Pass Ultimate for free, you'll be prompted to start browsing hundreds of games right then and there, which you can stream instantly or install to your device.
 (If you aren’t sure where to start, check out our favorite games for the ROG Ally, many of which are on Game Pass or free to play.)

 You can also install Steam, Epic Games, the EA app, GOG Galaxy, and other launchers just as you would on any other Windows machine.
 From Armoury Crate, head to the Content tab, then choose Game Platforms for quick access to the most popular game stores.
 Alternatively, you can open your web browser of choice from the Windows desktop and download your favorite launcher from its official website.

 Once you’ve installed a few games, you should see them appear in Armoury Crate’s Game Library tab, complete with banner artwork.
 To launch a game, just select it and press the A button.
 If you want to add a game or program that wasn’t picked up by Armoury Crate, you can add it manually by pressing the Add button.
+(If your app or game isn't in the list, press RB or LB to browse to an EXE file on your computer.)
 You can also delete apps and games you don’t want to see here.
-(Note that using Armoury Crate’s Delete function doesn’t install the game in question; it just removes it from Armoury Crate’s menu.
-To uninstall a game, open Xbox, Steam, or the launcher in question and uninstall it from there.)
+Note that using Armoury Crate’s Delete function doesn’t install the game in question; it just removes it from Armoury Crate’s menu.
+To uninstall a game, open Xbox, Steam, or the launcher in question and uninstall it from there.